-• Editor’s note: This is the third in a series of articles exploring mentorship programs in Norman.
-The articles will run the third Friday of every month.
+Editor’s note: This is the third in a series of articles exploring mentorship programs in Norman.
+Read the second installment here.

 Second grade can be one of the more formative years for a child, and for Capri, 8, and Jennifer, 7, a mentor relationship helps.

 The Center for Children and Families Inc. 210 S. Cockrel Ave., makes mentor relationships the core to its Boys and Girls Club, Amanda Pulis, CCFI marketing and communications coordinator, said.
 The Boys and Girls Club is open from 3-7 p.m.
 Monday through Friday and is an after-school program open to Norman Public School students ages 6-18.

 “We really want to provide positive adult role models for our club members, and by having those consistent volunteers come in that just provides that support system that they need, come to rely on and look forward to,” Pulis said.

 Lauren O’Breza is studying entrepreneurship at the University of Oklahoma where she will graduate in May, and she first met Capri and Jennifer through a business practicum course in September 2018 that required her to volunteer.
 Back then O’Breza came to The Boys and Girls Club between six and 12 hours a week, and now she mentors consistently on Mondays.

 Through the folders program, O’Breza meets Capri and Jennifer at the club to work on homework, play games and just spend time together.
 The three mainly focus on compound words, reading, basic math and sharing feels and emotions.

 O’Breza is passionate about making sure people feel valued and heard, and she said she loves that she gets to invest time into these relationships.